Forge

 | Furnace | NUS SoC | In-school incubator (deferred-fee) - the in-school precedent | An incubator for ventures, not a teaching hospital doing supervised client work |

-The closest local comparison is the SMU-UOB Asian Enterprise Institute's SME Consulting Programme - undergraduate teams taking on real SME projects under external industry mentors.
+The closest local comparison is the UOB-SMU Asian Enterprise Institute's SME Consulting Program - undergraduate teams taking on real SME projects under external industry mentors.
 It is a good model, and it marks exactly where Forge goes further.
 There, students advise: they study a business and hand over recommendations.
 In Forge they build: they ship and deploy working software, and own whether it actually works in the business.
 Their work is guided by industry mentors alone; Forge blends practitioners with faculty, whose involvement also turns each engagement into material for their own research.
-And there, students are project-based visitors; in Forge, the senior ones help run the centre itself.
+And there, students are project-based visitors; in Forge, the senior ones help run the center itself.

 Reading the full dataset, four positions are conspicuously empty - and they are exactly the ones Forge takes: